EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 While a group of developers may choose to write and agree upon a new style guide unique to each project, in practice many programming languages have a single style guide which is adopted almost universally by the communities around the world.

-In Python, although we do have a choice of style guides available, the PEP 8 style guide is most commonly used.
-PEP here stands for Python Enhancement Proposals; PEPs are design documents for the Python community, typically specifications or conventions for how to do something in Python, a description of a new feature in Python, etc.

-### Description

 ### Considerations

 * Code is read much more often than it is written - style guidelines are intended to improve the readability of code and make it consistent across the wide spectrum of code